 The Secretary of the Treasury is authorized to issue gold certificates to the Reserve Banks to monetize gold held by the U.S. Treasury.
 Payment for the gold certificates by the Reserve Banks is made by crediting equivalent amounts in dollars into the account established for the U.S. Treasury.
 These gold certificates held by the Reserve Banks are required to be backed by the gold of the U.S. Treasury.
 The U.S. Treasury may reacquire the gold certificates at any time and the Reserve Banks must deliver them to the U.S. Treasury.
 At such time, the U.S. Treasury's account is charged and the Reserve Banks' gold certificate accounts are lowered.
-The value of gold for purposes of backing the b.
-Special Drawing Rights Certificates

-Notes to Financial Statements (Continued) gold certificates is set by law at \$42 2/9 a fine troy ounce.
+The value of gold for purposes of backing the gold certificates is set by law at \$42 2/9 a fine troy ounce.
 The Board of Governors allocates the gold certificates among Reserve Banks once a year based upon Federal Reserve notes outstanding in each District at the end of the preceding year.